zloirock/core-js/README.md

 import configurator from 'core-js/configurator';

 configurator({
-  useNative: ['Promise'],                                 // polyfills will be used only if it's completely unavailable
+  useNative: ['Promise'],                                 // polyfills will be used only if natives completely unavailable
   usePolyfill: ['Array.from', 'String.prototype.padEnd'], // polyfills will be used anyway
   useFeatureDetection: ['Map', 'Set'],                    // default behaviour });